Many Canadians are wondering where they can travel right now, should they choose to do so.

 On July 1st, Canadians can travel to the Dominican Republic

 Many flights are scheduled in July.
-Air Transat, WestJet and Air Canada all show direct flights in July and August and will increase throughout the year.
+Air Transat, WestJet and Air Canada all show direct flights this winter from multiple Canadian cities.

 See everything we know about the Dominican Republic's reopening for tourism

 Dubai, UAE is officially reopening its borders for Canadian tourists on July 7, 2020 .